Hoolai Games: History

 In December 2008, Hoolai Games was founded by its CEO Qiao Wanli and President Jian Huang.

-Hoolai Games’ earliest social games, Hoolai Hotel (胡莱旅馆) and Love Thief (偷心贼), saw a moderate degree success.
+Hoolai Games' earliest social games, Hoolai Hotel (胡莱旅馆) and Love Thief (偷心贼), saw a moderate degree success.
 Hoolai Games reportedly sold Hoolai Hotel for several million yuan to an Internet company.
 In 2010, the proceeds of the acquisition was used to fund a 30-person team in Beijing and the development of Hoolai Three Kingdoms (胡莱三国).

 In 2011, Hoolai Three Kingdoms was officially launched in China as a Web game on Tencent's Qzone social gaming platform.
 After releasing the Facebook version, which among the top Facebook apps shortly after the game's launch, Hoolai's iOS version of Hoolai Three Kingdoms released later that year and became the Apple App Store Rewind's 2011 #1 Grossing iOS game in China.
 Hoolai Games subsequently entered into a partnership with game publisher GREE, Inc., and Hoolai Three Kingdoms was released in Japan and Korea.
 According to an interview with Wanli in 2012, Hoolai Three Kingdoms was generating RMB 1 million per day in revenue for Hoolai Games.

 With a top-performing game in the Chinese social and mobile gaming market, Jian announced in 2011 that Hoolai Games had raised $20 million in series B financing led by venture capital firms, Sequoia Capital, Greylock Partners, and Bertelsmann AG.
 Hoolai has since expanded its portfolio of mid-core social and mobile games to include the turn-based strategy, role-playing, and casino gaming games such as Checkmate (将军), War of Immortals (斩仙), and Hoolai Poker (胡莱德州扑克).

-In 2011, Hoolai Games and some of its customers were victims of a large credit card fraud scheme, which reduced th company's profits, and resulted in some customers being charged for software they didn't download.
+In 2011, Hoolai Games and some of its customers were victims of a large credit card fraud scheme, which reduced the company's profits, and resulted in some customers being charged for software they didn't download.

 In 2014, Hoolai Games is partly owned by TenCent Holdings.

-In 2016,Wanda Cinema Line Corp. acquired digital media company Hoolai Game Ltd.
+In 2016, Wanda Cinema Line Corp. acquired digital media company Hoolai Game Ltd.